Search

 More detailed information about the above bullets can be found below.

-• Marketing materials that should have U.Ed. numbers (and the requisite reviews and approvals) include: all recruitment materials, brochures, flyers, posters, catalogs, calendars, schedules of events, booklets, view books, invitations, annual reports, newsletters, magazines, etc.
+• Marketing materials that should have U.Ed. numbers (and the requisite reviews and approvals) include: all recruitment materials, brochures, flyers, posters, catalogs, calendars, schedules of events, booklets, view books, invitations, annual reports, newsletters, magazines, digital signs, etc.

 • Materials excluded from U.Ed. numbers (no review or oversight by a University communicator required) include: classroom instructional materials, scholarly journals, faculty papers, internal memorandum, and forms.